 Think session beers can’t be too hoppy?
 Try a session IPA, the paradoxical style that has arisen with abundance in the last few years.
 These beers are generally thin and lacking a firm malt backbone, but they still act as a satisfying bitterness “fix” for a hop head who has stuff to do later in the day.

 Think session ales have to be balanced?
-Then you’ve yet to try this new breed of “kettle sours” – quickly produced wild ales that have often been dosed with bacteria such as Lactobacilius to create their intriguing flavors.
-Sour sessionables include once-classic German styles like the Gose and Berliner weisse, which are now being exposed to a new audience.
+Then you’ve yet to try this new breed of “kettle sours” – quickly produced wild ales that have often been dosed with bacteria such as Lactobacilius to create their intriguing flavours.
+Sour sessionables include once-classic German styles like the Gose and Berliner Weisse, which are now being exposed to a new audience.
 Today’s Americanized versions are often bracingly tart and may even contain fruit as well.
 Whatever the case, if you can handle the acidity, you can drink a whole bunch of them as they often reside around 3% ABV!

 Session Beers to Try When You Don’t Want to Get Drunk:

 Blindman River Session Ale (4.4%) – Blindman Brewing